minio/docs/source/reference/minio-server/minio-server.rst

 Object Lambda
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following section documents environment variables for configuring MinIO to
-publish data to an HTTP webhook endpoint for an Object Lambda function.
-See
+The following section documents environment variables for configuring MinIO to publish data to an HTTP webhook endpoint for an Object Lambda function.
-:ref:`developers-object-lambda` for more complete documentation and
-tutorials on using these environment variables.
+See :ref:`developers-object-lambda` for more complete documentation and tutorials on using these environment variables.

-You can specify multiple webhook endpoints as Lambda targets by appending
-a unique identifier ``_FUNCTIONNAME`` for each Object Lambda function.
+You can specify multiple webhook endpoints as Lambda targets by appending a unique identifier ``_FUNCTIONNAME`` for each Object Lambda function.
-For example, the following command set two distinct Object Lambda webhook endpoints:
+For example, the following command sets two distinct Object Lambda webhook endpoints:

 .. code-block:: shell
    :class: copyable